Research

 Interests: Reinforcement Learning

-My research goal is to develop intelligent sequential-decision making agents that require minimal human intervention to achieve goals.
+My research objective is to understand the computational principles underlying intelligent decision-making.
 To this end, most of my research is in reinforcement learning (RL).
-I have worked in deep RL, inverse RL, and goal-conditioned RL.
-More recently, I have begun to use game-theoretic online learning tools and have also investigated temporal abstraction for exploration.
+In the past I have done projects in a variety of settings including: deep RL, inverse RL, goal-conditioned RL, game-theoretic online learning for sequential decision-making, temporal abstraction, and RL for language model reasoning.

 Projects | Talks